qSergio/Intro2ML/README.md

 # Intro2ML
-Notes for introductory course in ML
+Notes for an introductory course in ML.

+Requirements: